Ruth Harris (historian): Academic career

 Harris began her academic career as a junior research fellow at St John's College, Oxford, between 1983 and 1987.
 In 1987, she was shortlisted for a position at Christ Church, Oxford, but "decided to withdraw when she realised there was only one other woman fellow at the college".
 Instead, she returned to the United States and took up a position at Smith College, an all-women's liberal arts college in Northampton, Massachusetts.
 From 1987 to 1990, she was an associate professor at Smith College.

-In 1990, Harris returned to England was elected a Fellow of New College, Oxford.
+In 1990, Harris returned to England and was elected a Fellow of New College, Oxford.
 At college level, she was a tutor in history.
 She also lectures in the Faculty of History, University of Oxford, and was granted a Title of Distinction in 2011 as Professor of Modern History.
 In 2016, she was elected a senior research fellow at All Souls College, Oxford.

 In 2006, she delivered the George L. Mosse lectures at the University of Wisconsin, Madison.
 In 2017, delivered the George Macaulay Trevelyan lectures in Cambridge.

 She is a member of the Editorial Board for Past & Present.

 Personal life

 In 1985, Harris married Iain Pears, an author.
 Together they have two sons.

+In May 2016, Harris was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.